-The 5-Point Roadmap
+The 5-Point Action Plan

-The Paradigm for Parity® 5-Step Action Plan is designed to help companies accelerate the pace of achieving gender parity.
+The Paradigm for Parity® 5-Point Action Plan is designed to help companies accelerate the pace of achieving gender parity.
 Based on extensive research and best practices, this is the first set of specific actions that, when concurrently implemented, will catalyze change and enable companies to more effectively increase the number of women in leadership positions.

 Minimize or Eliminate Unconscious Bias.
 Initiate unconscious bias training.
 Engage women and men at all levels, starting with the CEO and senior leadership.
 Ensure that your company leaders comprehend, own and address the conscious and unconscious biases that prevent women from succeeding.